Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/exam-practice/cloud-numbers/sqs-numbers.md

 * The wait time can be between 1 sec to 20 sec
 (20 sec preferable)

+### SQS Limits
+* Maximum size of SQS Message is 256KB
+* Maximum count of messages - Unlimited

 __Question:__ What is the maximum number of messages that can be stored in an SQS queue?
 __Answer:__ no limit